sillycodergirl/unit-circle-project/README.md

 # Unit Circle Project

 lol i cant figure out how to put this on a website so just build it yourself :3

+## About the project
+Made for a AP Precalc project.
+This project uses the `Haxe` programming language and the `HaxeFlixel` 2D game framework.
+Love the developers of these <3

+## Setup Instructions
 ***Language***: `Haxe 4.2.5`

 Read this to get the libs setup: